Developers

 AI Agents & LLMs

-Feed our structured JSON into RAG pipelines, knowledge bases, or chatbot context — rich artist and music metadata ready for discovery.
-Audio file URLs are never included.
+Feed our structured JSON into knowledge bases, recommendation tools, or chatbot context — rich artist and music metadata ready for discovery.
+Audio file links are never included.

 Search Engines